Skip to main content

 MY BRUSH WITH HISTORY

-Not Right For The Part
+Not Right for the Part

 3min read

-In April of 1942 I enlisted in Psychological Research Unit 3 at the Santa Ana Army Air Base.
-I had written the story for a historical film called Ten Gentlemen from West Point, and when it played at the post theater I became a local celebrity and was promoted from private to sergeant and assigned to the Public Relations Office.
+In April of 1942, I enlisted in Psychological Research Unit 3 at the Santa Ana Army Air Base.
+I had written the story for a historical film called Ten Gentlemen from West Point, and, when it played at the post theater, I became a local celebrity and was promoted from private to sergeant and assigned to the Public Relations Office.

 The author directed Ronald Reagan in movies for the Army Air Force during World War II.

-I was sent to an old movie studio near Hollywood on orders of Gen. Henry (“Hap”) Arnold, who had established the first Motion Picture Unit of the Army Air Corps to produce aviation training films and send combat camera units around the world.
-I presented my papers to the personnel officer, a handsome, friendly thirty-one-year-old lieutenant with horn-rimmed glasses and reddish brown hair, named Ronald Wilson Reagan.
+I was sent to an old movie studio near Hollywood on orders of General Henry (“Hap”) Arnold, who had established the first Motion Picture Unit of the Army Air Corps to produce aviation training films and send combat camera units around the world.
+I presented my papers to the personnel officer, a handsome, friendly 31-year-old lieutenant with horn-rimmed glasses and reddish brown hair, named Ronald Wilson Reagan.

 Ronald Reagan starred in numerous wartime movies including "The Rear Gunner" in 1943.